Guidelines & Assumptions

 in a water bath will naturally force out the air.
 However for other preparations like

 If you do not have a dehydrator, you can substitute drying in an oven set to its lowest

 temperature, monitoring as appropriate.
 A dehydrator will yield the most consistent and

 When weighing ingredients, always use the tare function on your scale to make sure

 you are excluding the weight of the container.
 This may sometimes require e.g. recording

-the weight of a blender pitcher before adding ingredients so it can be subtracted.
+the weight of a pot before adding ingredients so it can be subtracted later.
 For more information on weighing ingredients, see How and Why to Measure Ingredients by Weight.